kdeldycke/plumage/README.md

   * Automate Amazon link creation: https://github.com/rdegges/python-amazonify
   * Replace Google custom search by https://swiftype.com/ ?
   * Automate blog building and publishing on commit update with Fabric ?
 See: http://stackful-dev.com/easier-pelican-blogging-with-fabric-automation.html and https://pypi.python.org/pypi/pelicangit
-  * Add progressive image loading
+  * Add progressive image loading.
+See: http://www.appelsiini.net/projects/lazyload
   * Concatenate and minify CSS and Javascript.
 For CSS, use: https://pypi.python.org/pypi/mincss .
 Also, have a look at: https://pypi.python.org/pypi/pelican-minify
   * Inline and embed all CSS in the page ?
 See: http://www.peterbe.com/plog/100-percent-inline-css
   * Use LESS version of bootstrap for cleaner customizations ?